AdaCore/gnatstudio/docs/users_guide/main_window.rst

   hide only a subset of links.
 Even when links are hidden, if you select a box, boxes linked to it are still highlighted.

-  Enable the :guilabel:`straight links` local settings menu in browsers if you want to avoid diagonal links.

 * Scrolling

   When many boxes are displayed, the currently visible area may be too small for all of them.
 When that happens, GPS adds scrollbars.
-You can also scroll using the arrow keys.
+You can also scroll using the arrow keys, or by dragging the background while pressing the left mouse button.

 * Layout